tslumley/rata/README.md

 Two main modelling approaches

 - working-independence marginal models (eg Agresti & Liu)
-- working-multinomial loglinear models (eg Lougin & Scherer)
+- working-multinomial loglinear models (eg Loughin & Scherer)

 The first type are glms with a sandwich variance estimator in expanded data.
 The second type are loglinear models in expanded data, and the inference procedures